expressjs/expressjs.com/_includes/api/en/4x/router-param.md

 Param callback functions are local to the router on which they are defined.
 They are not inherited by mounted apps or routers.
 Hence, param callbacks defined on `router` will be triggered only by route parameters defined on `router` routes.

-A param callback will be called only once in a request-response cycle, even if the parameter is matched in multiple routes, as shown in the following example.
+A param callback will be called only once in a request-response cycle, even if the parameter is matched in multiple routes, as shown in the following examples.

 ~~~js
 router.param('id', function (req, res, next, id) {